Catholic social teaching: Human rights according to the catechism

+The Catechism of the Catholic Church explains that every person has human rights.
 Even though the church regards civil divorce to be a sin, it also regards the criminalization of all or even most sins to be itself a sin: coercion.

 According to the church, the right to life is fundamental.
 Pope John Paul II wrote in Evangelium Vitae: "... the first of the fundamental rights, the right to life ... the fundamental right and source of all other rights which is the right to life, a right belonging to every individual."